TaylorBurke/Assignments/README.md

 <a href="https://github.com/TaylorBurke/Assignments/tree/master/Taylor/refactorQeoQuest">GeoQuery2.0: </a>refactor of the original, polished the feel to add a material design language.

-[Air Quality App:](https://github.com/TaylorBurke/Assignments/tree/master/Taylor/air-quality-app) front end web application using geoCoding and breezoMeter APIs to return air quality data about a user inputted location.
+[Air Quality App:](https://github.com/TaylorBurke/Assignments/tree/master/Taylor/air-quality-app) front end web application using geoCoding and breezoMeter APIs to return air quality data about a user inputted location. *This app is deployed but doesn't work due to a lack of credits with BreezoMeter